-The proposed amendment is submitted to the Full Board for adoption as an emergency rule at the May 2025 Regents meeting.
-A copy of a summary table of proposed amendments of section 100.21 (Attachment A), the proposed rule (Attachment B), and a statement of facts and circumstances that necessitate emergency action (Attachment C) are attached.
+The proposed amendment is submitted to the Full Board for adoption as a permanent rule at the June 2025 Regents meeting.
+A copy of the summary table of proposed amendments to section 100.21 (Attachment A) and the proposed rule (Attachment B) are attached.